amazon-gamelift/amazon-gamelift-toolkit/fast-build-update-tool/README.md

     * You will need access to a server build for your game.
     * This tool requires that the build is compressed to a `.zip` file (there are more detailed instructions on how to set this up later in the document).
 1. **Fleet resource**
-    * To take advantage of this tool you must have a pre-existing Amazon GameLift fleet that runs on managed EC2 instances.
+    * To take advantage of this tool you must have a pre-existing Amazon GameLift Servers fleet that runs on managed EC2 instances.
 1. **Go**
     * This project is written in Go.
 You will need Go 1.21.11 or newer compile the source.
 [Instructions to download and install Go can be found here.](https://go.dev/doc/install)
 1. **AWS CLI**
     * You will need to have the [AWS CLI](https://aws.amazon.com/cli/) installed on your local machine.
     * Make sure you have the [default region configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) as the tool utilizes that to define the fleet location.
 1. **AWS CLI SSM Plugin**
-    * Amazon GameLift uses [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to manage remote instance connections. **[In order to use SSM you will need to install the SSM CLI plugin from Amazon.
+    * Amazon GameLift Servers uses [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to manage remote instance connections. **[In order to use SSM you will need to install the SSM CLI plugin from Amazon.
 You can find instructions to do this here.](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)**
 1. **Valid IAM Credentials**
     * You must have valid IAM credentials in order to run this tool.
     * This tool looks for AWS credentials in the default locations supported by the AWS CLI (environment variables, `~/.aws/credentials`, etc...).
 [The different configuration options are outlined here.](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)